 The Ochils and other hills of middle Scotland largely consist of andesite.

-A gray, fine-grained volcanic rock.
-Andesite consists mainly of sodium-rich plagioclase and one or more mafic minerals such as biotite, hornblende, or pyroxene.
+- A gray, fine-grained volcanic rock.
+Andesite consists mainly of sodium-rich plagioclase feldspar and one or more mafic minerals such as biotite, hornblende, or pyroxene.
 It often contains small, visible crystals (phenocrysts) of plagioclase.
-It is the fine-grained equivalent of diorite.